Marxism and Freedom: Core philosophy

+Historical grounding

+A key example of Dunayevskaya's view that theory emerges from practice is the West Virginia Miners Strike of 1949–1950.
+She noted that miners weren’t just asking for better wages, but rather they were raising philosophical questions like "What kind of labor should man do?" and "Why should there be such a gulf between thinking and doing?"
+She based the book's structure on her view that history and theory emanate from the movement from practice.

-The book aimed to "establish the theory of Marxism on native grounds".
+The book seeks to "establish the theory of Marxism on native grounds".
 The Montgomery bus boycott, the abolitionist movement, the American Civil War, and the fight for the eight-hour day by American workers were seen by her as revolutionary American struggles which provided fertile ground for the humanism of Karl Marx.
-Dunayevskaya analyzed the latter struggles as making "historic contributions" to Marx's thinking, especially in the structure and content of his major theoretical work Capital.
-The new stage of automation in production – whether in the mines with the "continuous miner" (a machine the miners called a "mankiller") or in the auto shops – with its consequent speed-up, was also seen by Dunayevskaya as a new stage in American worker revolt.
+Dunayevskaya analyzed the latter struggles as making "historic contributions" to Marx's thinking, especially in shaping his major theoretical work Capital.

+She also pointed to postwar technological changes, such as the rise of automation in mining and auto work, as another turning point.
+The "continuous miner" (called a "mankiller" by workers) symbolized both capitalist progress and intensified alienation, being viewed by Dunayevskaya as a new stage in American worker revolt.

+Philosophical continuity

 The 1958 edition of Marxism and Freedom contained the first published English translations of Karl Marx's Economic and Philosophic Manuscripts of 1844 and of Vladimir Lenin's notebooks on Hegel's Science of Logic.
 She felt a false division had been made between the "young Marx" of 1844, and the "mature Marx" of Capital.
 Rather, she saw Marx's complete body of work as a development of 1844, where he broke with bourgeois society and labeled his own thought "a thoroughgoing Naturalism, or Humanism."